sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 10-02-2018

+- http://scala-lang.org/blog/2017/11/28/view-based-collections.html view based collections (lazy by default) for the new Scala collection

 # 09-02-2018

 - http://www.bigeng.io/elasticsearch-scaling-multitenant/ A very interesting post about optimizing elasticsearch in a multitenant environment